openvax/mhcdouble/README.md

-# mhc2
+# MHCdouble

-Class II MHC binding and antigen processing prediction
+Predicting presentation of peptides by Class II MHC molecules using convolutional neural networks.

 This library allows you to train and predict with a collection of allele-specific MHC II peptide presentation models from categorical binding data (such as from a